casperfrx/docker-speedtest/README.rst

 .. code-block:: bash

-    $ docker run -it --rm --cap-drop ALL your/speedtest --help
+    $ docker run -it --rm --cap-drop ALL --init your/speedtest --help